platform-experience/script-library/src/workflow/si-script-29/README.md

-# Another way of passing variables in a workflow that uses RBA to temporarilty elevate privledges
+# RBA Elevate Privileges

 ## Description

-Another way of passing variables in a workflow that uses RBA to temporarilty elevate privledges
+Another way of passing variables in a workflow that uses RBA to temporarily elevate privileges.